BetterHelp vs Talkspace: Which One Should You Try First?

 One of the most significant differences between these platforms is insurance coverage:

-- If you have insurance: Talkspace may be more cost-effective if your plan is accepted; BetterHelp eligibility should be checked directly because availability can vary
+- If you have insurance: Talkspace may be more cost-effective if your plan is accepted, and its insurance coverage options can reduce out-of-pocket costs; BetterHelp eligibility should be checked directly because availability can vary, and it may also be worth reviewing how workplace mental health benefits and EAP programs fit into your options

 - If your employer offers EAP: Check if Talkspace is included (may be free)